Elementary Teachers' Federation of Ontario: ETFO locals

 Each school board in Ontario has at least 1 ETFO Local serving members who work within that school board.
-Teacher Locals are present in all school boards, 1 Local (James Bay) has only a Teacher Local, 10 boards have DECE (Dedicated Early Childhood Educator) Locals, and 2 boards have ESP and one of those 2 (Renfrew County) also has a PSP Local.
+Teacher Locals are present in all school boards.
+1 board (James Bay) has only a Teacher Local, 10 boards have DECE (Dedicated Early Childhood Educator) Locals, 2 boards have ESP and one of those 2 (Renfrew County) also has a PSP Local.

 The objectives and priorities of ETFO are contained in the constitution:

 While all boards now have DECEs as a result of the implementation of Full Day Kindergarten for children aged 4 – 6, not all of those educators are represented by ETFO.

 Advocacy and equity

 ETFO has been seen as a leader among teachers' federations on equity issues.
 With 80%+ female members, ETFO is particularly active in its support for women's participation and leadership.

 The ETFO Executive has adopted this definition of equity: